yaacov/kubectl-mtv/mcp/MCP_SETUP.md

 This guide explains how to set up and use the kubectl-mtv MCP server with various MCP-compatible applications like Cursor, Claude Desktop, and other MCP clients.

+## What is MCP?

+MCP (Model Context Protocol) is an open standard that enables AI assistants to interact directly with tools and services in your local environment.
+For kubectl-mtv, MCP creates a bridge between AI coding assistants and your Kubernetes clusters, allowing these assistants to execute kubectl-mtv commands, retrieve VM migration information, and manage KubeVirt VMs without requiring you to copy/paste output.
+When configured, your AI assistant can directly query cluster resources, check migration status, and even help troubleshoot issues by having real-time access to your environment.
+MCP maintains security by running entirely on your local machine, with the AI only receiving the command results rather than direct cluster access.

 ## Prerequisites

 Before setting up the MCP server, ensure you have: